devconcept/ng-shopping-cart/README.md

 Documentation is available at http://devconcept.github.io/ng-shopping-cart/

-Dgeni is used to automatically generate documentation from the source code.
+[Dgeni][dgeni-github] is used to automatically generate documentation from the source code.
 If you spot an error please consider [reporting it](https://github.com/devconcept/ng-shopping-cart/issues).

 ## Demo